theperljams/easyspeak-official/README.md

 **How to run locally**

+Prequisites:
-Prequisite: Create a .env file in the root directory.
-Then create a file called openAIkey.json in /src.
-Put credentials in both.
+1. Create a .env file in the root directory.
+2. create a file called openAIkey.json in /src.
+3. Put credentials in both.

 1. Start by opening up 2 terminals
 2. cd into hackathonspeakeasy in both